2022/06/01: Daily has a new pricing structure as of June 1, 2022. To learn more, visit our pricing page or read our pricing announcement post.

 Our API pricing, similarly, lets teams evaluate pricing easily, start fast, and scale.

-Our pricing is affordable, and we aim to be clear.
-Below we walk through points like how minutes are calculated, what’s included in each tier versus additional minutes, how room count is tallied, and more.
+Below we walk through pricing for features like recording and live streaming, and we also describe basics, like how minutes are calculated, what’s included in each tier versus additional minutes, how room count is tallied, and more.

-There are 3 tiers, with add-ons and additional minutes available.
+There are three tiers, with add-ons and additional minutes available.
 Here’s what affects pricing and plans:

 As shown in the image below, each plan includes a base number of minutes and rooms.